 2. Can you mix sunscreen with body lotion?

-Or, mixing sunscreen with foundation – Is it safe?
+Or, is mixing sunscreen with foundation safe?
 Can I mix sunscreen with moisturiser?

-Great questions, applying sunscreen can feel clunky, so this is a very common question.
-Mixing sunscreen with a body lotion or moisturiser or even foundation makes things a bit easier, but does it work?
+Great questions my friend, applying sunscreen can feel clunky, so this is a super common ask.
+Mixing sunscreen with a body lotion or moisturiser or even foundation makes things a bit easier eh, but does it work?

 The most important thing to know when using a sunscreen is that it needs to be applied at a certain thickness to do the job.
 SPF 30 is only SPF 30 if you use it in the right amount.